DFW1N/DFW1N-OSINT/README.md

 Assuming you know or have obtained your target's email address, you can check if their email has been compromised.
 A compromised email could lead to hashed, encrypted, or even plaintext passwords as well as more personally-identifiable information.

 - [Haveibeenpwned](https://haveibeenpwned.com/) - _Check if you have an account that has been compromised in a data breach._
+- [Hudson Rock](https://www.hudsonrock.com/threat-intelligence-cybercrime-tools) - _Check if your username or email address has been compromised in a global Infostealer malware attack._
 - [DeHashed](https://www.dehashed.com/) - _Display usernames & passwords from an account that has been compromised in a data breach._
 - [Citadel](http://citadel.pw) - _Display usernames & passwords from an account that has been compromised in a data breach._
 - [MD5 Cracking and Hashing](https://md5decrypt.net/en/) - _Crack MD5 Hashes.
 This website also provides many other hash cracking tools such as SHA-512 decryption, SHA-256, Morse Code Decoding etc._